 What insurance do I need to start a business?

-, you need to determine what you need to compensate for now and in the future.
+When creating commercial insurance, you need to determine what you need to compensate for now and in the future.

 If you do not have an employee yet, do not worry about your employer’s liability insurance but if you know you’ll be hiring one soon, consider adding it to your own insurance.